CALL 612-373-3366

 • For clients who do not have family support, or if the court requires a MnTC staff member to accompany a client to court, then we will arrange for transportation.

-If I’m enrolled in the Long-term Residential Recovery program, am I ever allowed to leave?
+If I’m enrolled in the Long-Term Residential Recovery program, am I ever allowed to leave?
 What are the passes like?

 Can you help with child protection service?

-• For clients in our Long-Term Recovery program, a staff member can provide verification of client enrollment to a child protection agency, with written request of the client.
+• For clients in our Long Term Recovery Program, a staff member can provide verification of client enrollment to a child protection agency, with written request of the client.

 Do you help with legal advice?

-Clients in our Long-term Recovery program have access to a legal liaison on a pro-bono basis to address common legal issues.
+Clients in our Long Term Recovery Program have access to a legal liaison on a pro-bono basis to address common legal issues.
 This provides an opportunity to work towards resolving your legal issues while focusing on your sobriety.

 May I see my chiropractor while enrolled in a residential program?